 Living sustainably or 'greener living' is one of the most important things this generation can do to help tackle climate change and reduce our carbon emissions.
 Everyone needs to get involved.

-Discover why we all need to work together on this global issue, what actions you can take personally and the benefits you’ll get from making changes to how you we live in our homes, what you buy and eat and how you travel.
+Discover why we all need to work together on this global issue, what actions you can take personally and the benefits from making changes to how you live in your home, what you buy and eat and how you travel.

 At home - we can all improve our homes to save energy and money.
-Follow the link to find out if your home is leaking heat and money.
 You can read the report explaining the energy conservation measures Portsmouth City Council is considering for residential accommodation.

-Travel - there are many different travel options in Portsmouth. which cold save you time and money, reduce local traffic congestion and carbon emissions and promote an active lifestyle.
+Travel - there are many different travel options in Portsmouth, which could save you time and money, reduce local traffic congestion and carbon emissions and promote an active lifestyle.
 Consult My Journey Portsmouth to explore greener travel options, such as cycling, using public transport or going on foot.
 Walking more often, including taking children to school, is the healthiest, cheapest and greenest option.

 next time you buy a car, think about fuel-efficient and environmentally-friendly car options